Apllify/SpinningCube/README.md

 The "application" has very elementary controls for debugging purposes :
 - Escape : Quit the application.
 - Space : Pause/Unpause the rotation of the cube.
+- Left Arrow : Decrease the rotation speed (cannot be negative).
+- Right Arrow : Increase the rotation speed.